turingschool/try-turing/fe-weekend/index.md

 ## Welcome Back!

 - Open up <a target="blank" href="http://codepen.io/">codepen.io</a> in a browser (preferably Chrome) and login to your account
+- In CodePen, open the HTML page that you created as part of the prework.
+Don't have that?
+Start with <a href="https://codepen.io/turing-trycoding/pen/PozeOPQ?editors=1010" target="blank">this example from the prework</a>.
 - Change Zoom display name to first name, last initial, pronouns; _ie - Amy H. (she/her)_

 ### Today's Agenda